-CrushFTP is Windows-based FTP server that leverages compression, hence the name “Crush”.
+CrushFTP is a Windows-based FTP server that leverages compression, hence the name “Crush”.
 It compresses the files being transferred and streams the compressed data across the network, greatly reducing transfer time for many types of files.

 8. Cornerstone MFT server

 Cornerstone MFT(Managed File Transfer) is an SFTP server that addresses enterprise requirements.
 MFT is an umbrella term that indicates a higher level of control and audit than normal ad-hoc FTP client/server relationships normally provide.
 The advent of MFT was to address the need for transparent logins, higher security during transfer, and more visibility into file transfer progress and success or failures.

 Cornerstone offers PGP-encrypted remote file storage.
 Data can be encrypted on the fly so there is never a point where unencrypted data is waiting on the disk to be encrypted.
 In addition, Cornerstone provides perimeter protection mechanisms such as two-factor authentication.

 You can give Cornerstong MFT a try with its 30-day trial version to see if it fits your needs.